How insane is global trade?

 • African-grown coffee is often packed in India, Canadian prawns are processed in Iceland, and Bolivian nuts are packed in Italy – UK Times, 2007.

 – Call for an end to corporate subsidies and tax breaks.
-For links to other organizations working on these issues, see the Resisting Corporate Power, Globalization, & ‘Free’ Trade category on our Links page.
-Read more about subsidies on our blog.
+For links to other organizations working on these issues, see the Resisting Corporate Power, Globalization, & ‘Free’ Trade category on our Organizations for Change page.
+Read more about subsidies on this blog.

 – Critically question “free trade” dogma.
 See our Independent Media Sources page for a list of sites that critically cover free trade.
 Head to our blog to read more about why so few people are informed about trade issues, and what can be done to stop free trade treaties.

 – Support steps to internalize the costs of fossil fuels.
-For links to other organizations working on this issue, see the Environmental Justice, Climate, & Energy category on our Links page.
+For links to other organizations working on this issue, see the Environmental Justice, Climate, & Energy category on our Organizations for Change page.

 – Buy local food and other local products.

 – Help build local food systems and local business alliances.
-For links to other organizations working on these issues, see the Local Economies and Rethinking Economies and Food & Agriculture categories on our Links page.
+For links to other organizations working on these issues, see the Local Economies and Rethinking Economies and Food & Agriculture categories on our Organizations for Change page.

 Companies often relocate labor-intensive work overseas to minimize costs – Scotland’s minimum wage is about four times that of China, for instance, which explains why Scottish fish is often processed in China.